 Some flowers can even self-pollinate.
 But bees are by far the most helpful, efficient and industrious.

 What are some of the top well-known food crops they help to produce?
-According to the food and farming outreach group Sustain, they include:
+They include:

 These are plants and trees that many of us grow in our own gardens.